mikedjgreen/MSP4_art_sales/docs/testing/TESTING.md

 - profiles ```pycodestyle -v --exclude=migrations profiles > docs/pycodestyle/profiles.txt```
 - templates ```pycodestyle -v --exclude=migrations templates > docs/pycodestyle/templates.txt```

-There has been discussion in Code Institute's SLACK chat site whether to include Django's generated python files when checking with python linter.
+There has been discussion in Code Institute's SLACK community whether to include Django's generated python files when checking with python linter.
 I agree that it serves no purpose to attempt to check and alter migration files, as the long lines reported could improve migration's efficiency.
 Hence ``` --exclude=migrations``` above.